Why Are the Emirates (UAE) Supporting the RSF?

 The Dubai Police Department has a reputation for being one of the most efficient and well-equipped police forces in the world.
 There are strict law enforcement policies, Police drones and camera surveillance cover any public space, and as soon as a group of persons would gather, the police would be there very soon.
 Dubai Police recorded an average emergency response time of 2 minutes and 24 seconds in the third quarter of 2023.

-The Abu Dabi Police uses a wide-spread Facial Recognition System.
+The Abu Dhabi Police uses a wide-spread Facial Recognition System.
 The UAE is the first country to match the system with criminal lists at border control points.
 Also, there there is a wide-spread Iris technology.
 The system is in place at all UAE entry and exit ports and works in conjunction with the immigration authorities.

 Military

 For their policy of war and investment, UAE mainly uses local militias, beside their relations to state actors in their Belt of Bribe.
-So they did in Yemen, in Libya with Haftar, in Ethiopiam with Abiy, or in Sudan with the ongoing support to RSF.
+So they did in Yemen, in Libya with Haftar, in Ethiopia with Abiy, or in Sudan with the ongoing support to RSF.

 The Yemen war triggered e new strategy for UAE, “how a small and very ambitious nation is projecting its power beyond its borders.”The Guardian (21.12.2018) wrote: